-Filming took place at BBC Elstree Studios using existing sets.
-The Talking Heads production team followed government guidelines on Covid-19 to ensure that the series was made safely and responsibly.
+Filming is taking place at BBC Elstree Studios using existing sets.
+The Talking Heads production team are following the latest government guidelines on Covid-19 to ensure that the series is made safely and responsibly.

-Talking Heads will air from 23 June at 9pm on BBC One.
+Talking Heads will air over the coming months on BBC One.